-Convert selected messages to PDF: Under Selected Messages, select "Create New PDF" or "Append to Existing PDF".
-Select the email you need to save as a PDF, then right-click on it.
-Navigate to "Convert to Adobe PDF", name your PDF file, and click "Save".
+Convert selected messages to PDF: Under Selected Messages, select "Create New PDF" or "Append to Existing PDF."
+Please select the email you need to save as a PDF, then right-click on it.
+Navigate to "Convert to Adobe PDF," name your PDF file, and click "Save."
 Adobe Acrobat will save your email and attachment as PDF files immediately.

-Convert selected message folder to PDF: To save time, you can save all the emails you'd like to convert to PDF in one folder.
-Then click on "Selected Folders" on the tool bar and select the appropriate folder to begin the process of saving Outlook messages to PDF files.
+Convert the selected message folder to PDF: To save time, you can save all the emails you'd like to convert to PDF in one folder.
+Then click on "Selected Folders" on the toolbar and select the appropriate folder to begin the process of saving Outlook messages to PDF files.

 After you save Outlook emails to PDF files, they will be opened in Adobe Acrobat.
 Simply click on them to view all content of the message.
 You can also click the hyperlink in the attachment to open it in another window.

 Unfortunately, all product updates to Adobe Acrobat XI have come to an end.
-You can keep using the program, but will have no customer support to access.
+You can keep using the program but will have no customer support to access it.
 In this case, click here to find out the best alternative to Adobe Acrobat.